-The Agency followed ENTSOG's TYNDP 2013-2022 development process and actively participated in all Stakeholder Joint Working Sessions, discussing demand and supply scenarios, input data, methodology, network modelling, and other key aspects of the development of TYNDP methodology and assurance of its consistency.
-The TYNDP for gas is currently undergoing public consultation.
-The Agency is expected to provide a (reasoned) opinion on the TYNDP after its publication later in 2013.
+The Agency followed the ENTSOG's TYNDP 2013-2022 development process and actively participated in all Stakeholder Joint Working Sessions, discussing demand and supply scenarios, input data, methodology, network modelling, and other key aspects of the development of TYNDP methodology and the assurance of its consistency.
+The TYNDP for gas is currently undergoing a public consultation.
+The Agency is expected to provide a (reasoned) opinion on the TYNDP after its publishing later in 2013.

 Six gas GRIPs were published by TSOs in the course of late 2011 and 2012.
-The Agency reviewed the GRIPs and, in view of the feedback from the Gas Regional Initiatives, prepared the Agency's #opinion on GRIPs (including recommendations to ENTSOG and, via ENTSOG, to TSOs), with the objective of assisting the enhancement of the next editions of GRIPs in 2014.
-The Opinion19 was formally adopted in March 2013.
+The Agency reviewed the GRIPs and, in view of the feedback received from the Gas Regional Initiatives, prepared the Agency's #opinion on GRIPs (including recommendations to ENTSOG and, via ENTSOG, to TSOs), with the objective of assisting the enhancement of the next editions of GRIPs in 2014.
+The formal adoption of the Opinion19 took place in March 2013.